Reduce Energy Use and Earn Bill Credits

 Bill Credit = $1.00 x kilowatt hours saved

 An email will be sent within 10 days of the event with the credit amount for the event, plus your total credit for the year.
-Since this is a pilot program, the process to provide monthly bill credits is still in development.
-You will receive your total reward by year-end 2021.
+You will receive the bill credits on the next month’s bill.

-How do I see how much my credit is after an event is over?
+How do I see how much my bill credit is after an event is over?
+When do I receive my bill credit?

-An email will be sent within 10 days of the event with the credit amount for the event, plus the total for the year.
+An email will be sent within 10 days of the event with the bill credit amount for the event, plus the total for the year.
+You will receive the bill credits on the next month’s bill.

-I tried to reduce my energy use but didn’t receive a credit?
+I tried to reduce my energy use but didn’t receive a bill credit?
 Why?

 Your energy use “baseline” is calculated from your average use over the past 10 days for the same hours of the day as the Peak Energy Use Event.
 This excludes weekends, holidays and any other past event days.
 To calculate your bill credit, we look at several factors, including how long you have been living at a location.